Fishing for a great career?

 Where could your career take you?

 Many of our students go straight onto university to follow a range of interests, including marine biology, freshwater biology and environmental science or into employment once they’ve completed this course.

-If you enjoy working outdoors and are interested in the management and care of fish there’s lots of career opportunities for you to explore.
-Here’s an idea of just some of the roles and sectors you could go in to:
+If you enjoy working outdoors and you are interested in the management and care of fish, there are lots of career opportunities for you to explore.
+Here is an idea of just some of the roles and sectors you could go in to: